utlib/collections-uoft/README.md

 # Collections U Of T

-Public documentation for Collections U of T.
+Internal, draft space for documentation intended for public access for end users, collection owners, and external community members interested in or involved in Collections U of T.

 [Collections U of T](https://collections.library.utoronto.ca) is the  University of Toronto Libraries' repository for digitized special collections and archives.
 It provides open access to these digital collections through the [International Image Interoperability Framework (IIIF)](https://iiif.io/) and standard metadata formats.